 - Anyone who tells you to sleep when the baby sleeps probably doesn’t shower, do laundry, use the bathroom, open the mail or eat; I never understood that suggestion.
 I mean, that’s the only time you have to do ANYTHING, isn’t it?
 So, ALLOWING others to do things for you will help put time back in your day.
 You shouldn’t feel as though you’re not a good mother if you don’t do everything and do it well (do as I say, not as I do/did).
 I remember 28 years ago how I came creeping out of my house to get the mail and was spotted by my neighbor.
 She promptly sent her “nanny” over to my house with instructions to “help that poor woman out.”
 Problem is that I wouldn’t let the well-meaning nanny in!
 As I look back on it, I was afraid that I’d be found out; that I’d be “exposed” and my neighbor would know how I wasn’t really holding things together as a mother “should.”
 In my experience, many mothers feel that same way.
 They’re overwhelmed but think that they’re the only mother experiencing that.
 I’m here to tell you that MOST mothers feel overwhelmed in the beginning and if they tell you otherwise, I’d be wary.

 - Remember the saying “time is fleeting,” so are these stages!
-Many times these cluster feeds will pass quickly and after a couple days you’ll have an entirely new baby.
-It’s important to keep in mind that babies patterns change quickly and you won’t always be feeding around the clock.
+Many times these cluster feeds will pass quickly and after a couple of days, you’ll have an entirely new baby.
+It’s important to keep in mind that babies’ patterns change quickly and you won’t always be feeding around the clock.

 When I heard this mother complaining about time, as I think more about it, I’m suspicious there might be something else going on.
 Is she depressed?
 Is she lonely and needs to get out of the house for companionship, does she simply have cabin-fever, or are her expectations unrealistic as to how much time infants take out of a mothers day?
 What do you think?

-Blog written by Kathleen F. McCue, DNP, FNP-BC, IBCLC-RLC,
+Blog is written by Kathleen F. McCue, DNP, FNP-BC, IBCLC-RLC,

 Owner of Metropolitan Breastfeeding